OfficeDev/office-js-docs-reference/docs/requirement-sets/outlook/preview-requirement-set/outlook-requirement-set-preview.md

 #### [OnMessageReadWithCustomAttachment and OnMessageReadWithCustomHeader events](/office/dev/add-ins/outlook/autolaunch#supported-events)

-Added events to automatically activate an event-based add-in from a message in read mode.
+Added events to automatically activate an event-based add-in on a message in read mode.

 **Available in**: Outlook on Windows (Microsoft 365 subscription)